|site search by freefind||advanced|

 A private lab in Austin tested 50 reusable BPA-free plastic containers.
 It found that after exposure to the type of ultraviolet rays that are found in sunlight and used to sterilize baby bottles (UVC), more than three-quarters of the containers released synthetic estrogens.

 The researchers concluded: “Almost all commercially available plastic products we sampled—independent of the type of resin, product, or retail source—leached chemicals having reliably detectable EA (estrogenic activity), including those advertised as BPA-free.
 In some cases, BPA-free products released chemicals having more EA than did BPA-containing products.”

 And then there’s PET containers.
 Plastics made from polyethylene terephthalate (PET) were generally considered free of synthetic estrogens.

 However, a 2011 study conducted by scientists at CertiChem blew that assumption out of the water.
 The researchers found that PET containers also leach synthetic estrogens into the food and beverages they contain.

 Several additional studies reported that greater leaching of phthalates and antimony (used to make PET plastic) occurs with short duration exposure to higher temperatures, like when bottles are shipped and stored.

 In fact, a study published in Environmental Health Perspectives in 2011 found after examining 500 different types of plastic food containers that “data suggest that almost all commercially available plastic items would leach detectable amounts of chemicals having estrogenic activity once such items are exposed to boiling water, sunlight, and/or microwaving.”

 Based on the research I’ve read over the years my conclusion is there is no such thing as safe plastic for use in food and beverage containers and small appliances.
-Check out these articles for solutions to help you avoid plastic and reduce your exposure to synthetic estrogen.
+Check out the articles in this section for solutions to help you avoid plastic and reduce your exposure to endocrine disruptors.